-Bigger and better than ever, the Poetry Slam Competition pits local senior schools in a head to head battle to win the Haslemere Fringe Festival Poetry Cup.
+The 2018 Poetry Slam Competition pits local senior schools in a head to head battle to win the Haslemere Fringe Festival Poetry Cup.
 Woolmer Hill, Bohunt and Rodborough all have competed against each other in the past and this year we hope to add some local independent schools too.

 This is a unique opportunity to showcase not just creative writing, but also talented public speakers.
 The poetry, which is written and presented by each competitor is often of an outstanding quality and can evoke the audience by being extremely moving, controversial, topical and not least, very funny.

 Comedy has been a central part of our diverse Festival since the first edition in 2012.
 We’re delighted to announce that Andy Stedman will be compering our 2018 event again.
 An incredibly popular local comedian, singer/ songwriter, and much besides, Andy has a natural warmth that instantly connects with his audiences.

 I don’t want to over-use the adjective ‘great’, but Andy was a great compere.
 He connected with the audience and wrote two songs for a couple who had been dating a week… Very very funny comic.” – Martin Mullaney, Comedy CV